 Denials are on the rise

 Providers have experienced a hefty increase in denial-related write-offs over recent years.
 In some organizations, nearly one in five claims is denied upon first submission.
 One of the reasons denials have increased is that payers are becoming more sophisticated in how they review claims for payment.
 Many now use automation and algorithms to identify issues like potential DRG downgrades and medical necessity.
 Another factor is the sheer number of unique payer requirements, which can be challenging to keep up with.
-Prior authorizations, medical necessity, worker’s compensation—they’re all potential cogs in the revenue cycle wheel.
+Prior authorizations, medical necessity, workers’ compensation – each brings their own unique challenges.

 Fortunately, there are steps providers can take to help reduce the number of overall denials and to improve appeals success.